YanzhaoW/cosmic_radiation/README.md

     </p>
 - Any picture in the report must be referred to somewhere in the text.
 - The font size in pictures should be roughly the same as in the text.
 - Make sure errors are correctly evaluated.
-Please see the section [Error evaluation](#error-evaluation) below.
+Please look at the section [Error evaluation](#error-evaluation) below.
 - Every parameter fitting needs to be reported with a p-value (a.k.a confidence level).
-Please see the section [Goodness of fit](#goodness-of-fit) below.
+Please look at the section [Goodness of fit](#goodness-of-fit) below.

 ## Important suggestions
 - Before submitting the report, please go through it together with your group members.
-Check whether there are typos or whether each sentence ends with a period, etc. Since it's quite normal for each group member to have a different writing skill, reading the report together is a great opportunity to learn from each other about how to write sentences in a clear and comprehensive way.
+Check whether there are typos or whether each sentence ends with a period, etc. Since it's quite normal for each group member to have different writing skills, reading the report together is a great opportunity to learn from each other about how to write sentences in a clear and comprehensive way.

 - Make sure all aspects of the experiment are covered in the report, while also keeping it short and compact.
 The suggested length of the report is 15 to 20 pages (including the reference list at the end).